 If you book an outdoor or indoor venue for the ceremony itself, then you don’t need a permit.
-If you want to elope in Banff or any National Park and pick a spot by the lake, on the mountain or in front of the waterfall, then yes, you will need to apply for a permit.
+If you want to elope in Banff or any National Park and pick a spot by the lake, on the mountain, or in front of the waterfall, then yes, you will need to apply for a permit.
 You can have your ceremony literally anywhere as long as there are less than 20 people in your group (including the vendors).
 If there are 20+ people, then you have to book a venue for your ceremony.
 You don’t need a permit if you’re only taking portraits.

 Getting your permit is an easy and free step towards your fully legal Banff elopement.
 I recommend getting the permit at least 30 days before the ceremony.
 You can even apply for the permit from home up to 18 months prior to the ceremony.
 You can find the application here.

 Having a permit does not mean you will be able to reserve a spot in the park.
-Part of the deal with eloping in a National Park is that it is a shared space, and it’s important to be flexible on where the ceremony takes place.
+Part of the deal with eloping in a National Park is that it is a shared space, and it’s important to be flexible about where the ceremony takes place.
 That’s part of the adventure, right?

 I feel you.
 All of this can be confusing, but if you choose me as your elopement photographer, rest assured.
 I will guide you through the whole process and make sure you have everything needed for your day.